Trump to have annual physical amid scrutiny of recent ailments

 White House physician Sean Barbabella has said Mr Trump is using a common cream as “a preventative skin treatment” to address the neck rash, but he has not given details of the condition being treated.

-Mr Trump’s leg swelling was from a “common” vein condition, and his hand was bruised from shaking so many hands, White House spokeswoman Karoline Leavitt told reporters.
+Mr Trump’s leg swelling was from a “common” vein condition, and his hand was bruised from shaking so many hands, White House spokesperson Karoline Leavitt told reporters.

 Mr Trump has also faced questions after appearing to fall asleep during several meetings, including a session with his Cabinet.